amirgabrieli/deployment-B/README.md

-# Platform centric structure

-This deployments repo structure is platform centirc.
-The path guideline for the deployment tool/manifest is  **path::[Platform]/[Method]/[Component]**

 Pros -
-1. More intuative for DecOps team that are platform/method centric
+1. More intuitive for DevOps team that is platform/method centric
-2. DevOps team can download the deployments manifests without understanding of the architecture
+2. DevOps team can download the deployments manifests without an understanding of the architecture

 Cons -
-1. Requires a seperation between Aqua Cloud and Aqua Enterprise
+1. Requires a separation between Aqua Cloud and Aqua Enterprise.
+In fact, Aqua Cloud is a subset of Aqua Enterprise deployment tools limited to enforcers and the scanner
-2. Need to duplicte folders and manifest files between Aqua Cloud and Aqua Entperprise
+2. Need to maintain duplicate folders and manifest files between Aqua Cloud and Aqua Enterprise